willhains/UDTopia/docs/Role-Annotations.md

 - `@ThreadSafe`

 These annotations don't do anything at runtime.
+They are discarded by the compiler.
-They're just a nice way to categorise classes by which of the above roles they perform.
+They're just a nice way to categorize classes by which of the above roles they perform.

 Sometimes, a class may perform more than one of these roles.
 Use multiple annotations to indicate this, and as a reminder to try to separate them.